So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Step-8: Bibliography

-Let’s elaborate on how you should go about creating a history project for class 12, in line with the CBSE guidelines.
+Let’s elaborate on how you should create a history project for class 12 in line with the CBSE guidelines.
 The idea is to make things easier, quicker, and more rewarding for you.

 1. Select the Topic Wisely:

-In history, there is no dearth of topics to research.
-However, you need to choose the topic carefully, if you are keen on creating an impressive history project without investing much time and effort.
+In history, there is no shortage of topics to research.
+However, you must choose the topic carefully to create an impressive history project without investing much time and effort.

-- The topic should interest you, as it is easier to work on something that holds your imagination.
+- The topic should interest you, as working on something that holds your imagination is easier.

-- Keep in mind that you will be answering questions in Viva Voce related to the topic you choose.
+- Remember that you will be answering questions in Viva Voce related to your chosen topic.

 - It needs to have plenty of material because you won’t like to waste time gathering data.

-- Choosing a familiar topic can help you pull off the project work easily and quickly.
+- Choosing a familiar topic can help you finish the project work easily and quickly.

 - A syllabus-related topic can help you prepare well for your written history exam.